tylingsoft/website/maml/models/contact/index.md

 1. Operating system and version
 1. Steps to reproduce the issues/bugs if there are any
 1. A screenshot is very helpful for us to quickly know what is happening
-1. Any other information which might help us to investigate the issue
+1. Any other information which might help us to troubleshot the issue